Khaled El-Enany

-Khaled Ahmed El-Enany Ali Ezz (خالد العناني; born 14 March 1971) is an Egyptian Egyptologist and politician who was elected as the 11th Director-General of the United Nations Educational, Scientific and Cultural Organization (UNESCO) in November 2025.
+Khaled Ahmed El-Enany Ali Ezz (خالد العناني; born 14 March 1971) is an Egyptian Egyptologist and politician who was elected as the 12th Director-General of the United Nations Educational, Scientific and Cultural Organization (UNESCO) in November 2025.
 He previously served as Minister of Tourism and Antiquities of Egypt between 2016 and 2022.

 Early life

-Khaled El-Enany was born on 14 March 1971 in Giza, Egypt, and grew up Roda Island in Cairo.
+Khaled El-Enany was born on 14 March 1971 in Giza, Egypt, and grew up in Roda Island in Cairo.
 He is the son of an engineer and a French teacher.
 He attended a French-speaking secondary school, where he passed his baccalauréat in 1988.

-He studied Egyptology at Helwan University and early worked as a tourist guide.
+He studied Egyptology at Helwan University(now Capital university) and early worked as a tourist guide.
 He later obtained a MAS in 1996 and PhD at the Paul Valéry University Montpellier in 2001, both in Egyptology.

 Career

 Academic

 He became a professor of Egyptology at the University of Helwan.
 He also teaches the Ancient Egyptian language at several universities around the world, including the University of Palermo and Paul-Valéry-Montpellier University.
 In addition, he became a member of several scientific institutions, notably being a corresponding member of the German Archaeological Institute in Berlin, as well as an associate researcher and member of the board of directors of the French Institute of Oriental Archeology (IFAO) since 2002.

 In October 2014, he became director-general of the National Museum of Egyptian Civilisation (NMEC).
 Between 2015 and 2016 he was director-general of the Egyptian Museum in Cairo.